kiendo96/learn-devops/AWS/Document/Document in udemy/Storage/EBS.md

 - Snapshots of encrypted volumes are encrypted

-//Encription: encrypt an unencrypted EBS Volume
+## Encription: encrypt an unencrypted EBS Volume
 - Create an EBS snapshot of the volume
 - Encrypt the EBS snapshot (using copy)
 - Create new EBS volume from the snapshot (the volume will also be encrypted)
 - Now you can attach the encrypted volume to the original instance

-//Compare EBS vs EFS
+## Compare EBS vs EFS
 +> Elastic Block Storage: Tru thang io1/io2 thi no chi mount duoc 1-1
     - EBS Volumes:
         + One instance (except multi-attach io1/io2)